CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 When this option is on, you can adjust by phoneme units to make a more detailed adjustment.

-Even if this option is turned off, you can press and hold ++alt++ to temporarily switch to phoneme mode, then drag with the mouse to adjust the phoneme units.
+Even if this option is turned off, you can press and hold the ++alt++ key to temporarily switch to phoneme mode, then drag with the mouse to adjust the phoneme units.

 #### Reset